isaac-sim/IsaacGymEnvs/README.md

 }
 ```

-If you use the Factory simulation methods (e.g., SDF collisions, contact reduction) or Factory learning tools (e.g., assets, environments, or controllers) in your work, please cite the following paper:
+**Note** if you use the Factory simulation methods (e.g., SDF collisions, contact reduction) or Factory learning tools (e.g., assets, environments, or controllers) in your work, please cite the following paper:
 ```
 @inproceedings{
 	narang2022factory,